dodexahedron/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 Given that there is at least one input with a smaller *escape scope* (`ref y` argument) than one of the outputs (`x` argument) the method call is illegal.

-This is the logic that the method arguments must match rule is trying to encompass.
+This is the logic that the "method arguments must match" rule is trying to encompass.
 It goes further as it considers both `scoped` as a way to remove inputs from consideration and `readonly` as a way to remove `ref` as an output (can't assign into a `readonly ref` so it can't be a source of output).
 These special cases do add complexity to the rules but it's done so for the benefit of the developer.
 The compiler seeks to remove all inputs and outputs it knows can't contribute to the result to give developers maximum flexibility when calling a member.
 Much like overload resolution it's worth the effort to make our rules more complex when it creates more flexibility for consumers.

 #### Examples of inferred *safe-context* of declaration expressions
 <a id="examples-of-inferred-safe-to-escape-of-declaration-expressions"></a>